-This website is in the early stages of development
+This website is in the early stages of development – in broad terms, it will be a virtual museum of Eighteenth Century cricket

 To the English sports enthusiast, it may well seem like a reasonable proposition to say that the ball sports we all love were the product of the nineteenth Century.
 The Football Association was formed in 1863; Web-Ellis’s supposed invention of Rugby took place in 1813; Lawn Tennis traces its invention to Birmingham in the 1860’s.
 Cricket’s great player from Ancient History, WG Grace, was born as late as 1848, the County Championship emerged around 1871 and the first test match took place in 1877.
 Even Lord’s Cricket Ground in St John’s Wood, the home of cricket from ages past, came into use in 1814.